MRdima98/interviews-front-end-assignment/server/README.md

 ## API Specification

-The file [RecibeBook](./openapi.yaml) contains the API specification in OpenAPI format.
+fhe file [RecibeBook](./openapi.yaml) contains the API specification in OpenAPI format.
 You can view it and try using the [Swagger Editor](https://editor.swagger.io/).